Environmental Management Structure

 Audits by External Certification Bodies

-Companies covered by the multi-site integrated ISO 14001 certification in Japan undergo routine reviews conducted once a year by the certification body JIC Quality Assurance Ltd. In fiscal 2021, 39 departments at five companies underwent surveillance and transition reviews for the ISO 14001: 2015 (JISQ 14001: 2015).
+Companies covered by the multi-site integrated ISO 14001 certification in Japan undergo routine reviews conducted once a year by the certification body JIC Quality Assurance Ltd. In fiscal 2022, 74 departments at five companies underwent renewal and transition reviews for the ISO 14001: 2015 (JISQ 14001: 2015).

-As a result of these reviews, no incompatibilities and 46 points of advice for improvement were identified as matters to be observed.
-On August 5, 2021, the companies under review were approved to sustain their registration after the assessment.
+As a result of these reviews, three nonconformities and 102 observations for improvement advice were identified.
+On August 4, 2022, the companies under review were approved to sustain their registration after the assessment.

 Internal Environmental Audits